-Commitment and Growth Fit to Sales Career +80 +75 +70 +65 +60 +55 +50 +45 +40 +35 +30 +25 +20 +15 +10 +5 AVERAGE BELOW AVERAGE Sample is very well suited to competitive sales and has the attributes to make him successful in this field.
-Coaching Strategies Use this report to identify his strengths and how to use them.
-Encourage a personal commitment to his sales career in order to take full advantage of his potential.
-Set high standards for him in terms of activity and results.
-If he takes control of his activity, the results will follow if you keep working and improving his skill set. .
-Meet regularly with him and use those meetings to learn what he is doing well and how to leverage his strengths
+Commitment and Growth Fit to Sales Career 100 +80 +75 +70 +65 +60 +55 +50 +45 +40 +35 +30 +25 +20 +15 +10 +5 0 -5 -10 MARRAGE Sample is very well suited to competitive sales and has the attributes to make him successful in this field.
+Coaching Strategies • Use this report to identify his strengths and how to use them. • Encourage a personal commitment to his sales career in order to take full advantage of his potential. • Set high standards for him in terms of activity and results.
+If he takes control of his activity, the results will follow if you keep working and improving his skill set. • Meet regularly with him and use those meetings to learn what he is doing well and how to leverage his strengths.

 Commitment and Growth is based on the Predictor Score (PS).
-Those in the green area are generally well suited to commission sales from a personality point of view.
-Those in the yellow and red areas are more likely to require more time and energy investments by the coach or manager to achieve success.
+Those in the green area are generally well suited to a competitive sales role from a personality point of view.
+Those in the yellow and red areas are more likely to require more time, training and energy investments by the coach or manager to achieve success.